Viktor-Gu/secret_santa/README.md

 # secret-santa
-This script will do a raffel for secret santa and send emails to the participants
+This Project will do a raffle for secret santa and send emails to the participants